Top UK Universities For Political Sciences - Ranking & League Table

 The top UK university for Political Sciences is the University of Oxford, which ranks first in the country for the subject.
 Oxford has two three-year courses in political studies which examines contemporary political issues from different perspectives.
 For more information about Oxford’s Department of Politics and International Relations, visit their website or read more about the application process via UCAS here.

-The University of Warwick is ranked fourth in the UK for Political Sciences.
+The University of Warwick is ranked 7th in the UK for Political Sciences.
 Warwick offers 13 different courses for political sciences which includes a wide range of subjects such as economics, philosophy, law, history, and contemporary culture.
 The University of Warwick is the 11th best university in the UK and is considered among the top universities in the world.
 You could read more about Warwick’s political science programmes here.

 Recommended Political Science Schools In The UK